github1/meshage/README.md

 ## Register

-Registers message handlers on the node.
+Registers a message handler on the node.

 **register(stream : string, handler : (message : Message) => any) : MessageRouter**
 - `stream` - the stream name to accept messages for.
-- `handler` - accepts a message handler function.
+- `handler` - the message handler function.

 ```javascript
 node.register('someStream', message => {